qos-ch/logback/README.md

 looks forward to your contribution.
 Please follow this process:

 1. Please file a [bug
+   report](https://logback.qos.ch/bugreport.html) before filing a pull requests.
-   report](https://logback.qos.ch/bugreport.html).
-Pull requests with an associated JIRA issue will get more attention.
+   Note that pull requests wit an associated JIRA issue will get more attention.
+   Moreover, your pull request will *not* be merged without an associated jira issue.

    Optional: Start a discussion on the [logback-dev mailing list](https://logback.qos.ch/mailinglist.html) about your proposed change.